of individual learners: ~4500

 # of graduates English for the Community Apprenticeship: 37

 # of CCP/EFTC graduates placed in China: 5

 # of CCP/EFTC graduates placed in Spain: 3

 # of CCP/EFTC graduates placed in Venezuela: 2

-# of CCP/EFTC graduates placed in Spain: 2
+# of CCP/EFTC graduates placed in Thailand: 2

 # of CCP/EFTC graduates placed in Italy: 1